-Restaurateurs know that the kitchen isn't a job: It's a calling.
-Whether you're leading the kitchen of your town's favorite diner or if you're on your way to becoming the next Wolfgang Puck, all chefs share a common drive and point of view.
+For many restaurant owners, operators, and employees, the kitchen isn't a job: It's a calling.
+Whether you're leading the kitchen of your town's favorite diner or you're in charge of 10 different locations, being a chef is hard work and requires next-level drive and determination.

-Some of the most successful names in food have shared their thoughts about chef life in the form of insightful, inspirational, and scarily accurate chef quotes.
+Some of the most successful names in food have shared their thoughts about chef life in the form of insightful, inspirational, and famous quotes about working in the food industry.
+Read them, google the names behind them if you’ve never heard of them, and as many of the chefs below advise: always keep learning.

-"Chefs don't make mistakes; they make new dishes." - Elizabeth Briggs
+"Chefs don't make mistakes; they make new dishes." - Elizabeth Brigg

 "We’ve been told numerous times that our cooking is 'feminine,' which people always intend as a compliment.
 We’re happy to be identified with femaleness, as strong and proud women, but the masculine/feminine binary has no legitimate place in culinary expression or its criticism.
 It’s an artificial construct we’d be happy to see done away with." - Sarah Kramer & Sarah Hymanson